 Consider a thermometer on a cold winter day.
 Whether the temperature dips to 7 degrees below zero or rises to 7 degrees above zero, the distance from zero is the same.
 This concept of distance, irrespective of direction, is precisely what the absolute value represents.
-Now, let's delve into the heart of the matter: What exactly is the absolute value of -7?
+Now, let's get into the heart of the matter: What exactly is the absolute value of -7?

 Unveiling the Absolute Value

 At its core, the absolute value is a mathematical function that strips away the sign of a number, leaving only its magnitude or distance from zero on the number line.
-It's represented by two vertical bars surrounding a number or expression, like this: |x|.
+So it's represented by two vertical bars surrounding a number or expression, like this: |x|.
 So, |x| effectively asks: "How far is 'x' from zero?"
 The answer is always a non-negative number because distance cannot be negative.

 To understand the absolute value better, let's look at a few fundamental concepts: